KarenEnfield/traffik/README.md

 # traffik

-Network traffic generator
+traffik is a network traffic generator

-Traffik allows the creation of clients that send requests to servers, and the creation of servers that respond to clients.
-Clients and Servers are created from reading a json file.
-Clients may run a number of times, or indefinitely.
+Traffik allows the creation of clients that send messages to servers, and the creation of servers that respond to clients.

+Clients and servers may be created that send and respond to one another!

+Clients and Servers are configured by json definitions.

+Clients may be configured to send a fixed number of messages, or indefinitely at a specified rate.

+Servers may be configured to respond with an fixed html page, a randomized return page of a fixed length of bytes, or with an http error code.
-Servers may respond with an error code or an html page of a message or random bytes of a particular length Servers may remain running indefinitely, or until an inactivity timeout has been reached
+Servers may be also configured to either run indefinitely, or for a specified amount of time, or until an inactivity timeout has been met.

-In C++ build, default traffic is a server on 8080 continuously running, and a client that sends 10 messages to server at 127.0.0.1:8080
+In C++ build, default traffik runs a server on 8080 indefinitely, and a client is created that sends 10 messages to server at 127.0.0.1:8080

-In Go build, default traffic is obtained through predefined go/input/data json files
+In Go build, default traffic is obtained through predefined go/input/data json files (included)

+This assumes a TFK_CONFIG environment variable has not been set.

+## Configuration

-To override the default traffic, assign environment variable TFK_CONFIG to the configuration path file, where clients and servers are defined by their json format.
-The respective "data/input" folders have two json files demonstrating client and server json samples, and are installed by both Dockerfiles in a /data/input folder for convenience.
-You may add your own json files in this folder and set the TFK_CONFIG environment variable to configure both clients and servers from one file.
+To override the default traffic, define an environment variable TFK_CONFIG to the configuration path file, a JSON file where clients and servers are pre-defined.

+The "data/input" folders have two json files demonstrating client and server json samples, and are installed by both Dockerfiles for useage.
+You may add your own json files in this folder to be copied, and set the TFK_CONFIG environment variable to create both clients and servers from one file.

-Logging levels have not yet been made customizable yet and are currently set at log.Info level.
+Logging levels have not yet been made customizable and are currently set at log.Info level.

-Dependencies C++ compilation:
-libuv must be installed for compilation: brew install libuv
-optional: spdlog can be installed for logging: brew install spdlog If spdlog is not prefered, in tfk_logging.h comment out line //#ifdef USE_SPDLOG and recompile to use source code's own debugging
+If spdlog is not prefered, in tfk_logging.h comment out line //#ifdef USE_SPDLOG and recompile to use source code's own debugging

+## Docker Go Build

+    traffik/go>   %  docker build -t traffik -f Dockerfile .

+## Docker C++ Build

+    traffik/cpp>  %  docker build -t traffik -f Dockerfile .

+## Standalone C++ Visual Studio (MacOS)
+There is a CMakeLists.txt in the traffik folder that references the subfolder /cpp which also contains a CMakeLists.txt

+# Prerequisite to C++ compilation
+C++17 is used
+libuv must be installed for C++ compilation:
+    %   brew install libuv

+optional: spdlog can be installed for logging if SPDLOG is defined before compiling, otherwise, an in-house logging is used:
+    %   brew install spdlog

-File structure:
+## File structure:

 traffik/
 |-- CMakeLists.txt  # The root CMakeLists.txt file